 Simultaneous expansion and contraction in a torus shaped closed timelike curve

-According to this cosmological model the multiverse is like a sea with waves going from the smooth homogenous beginning of time to the smooth homogenous end of time.
+According to this cosmological model the multiverse is like a sea with waves going around a torus shaped closed timelike curve.
 Our universe is just one wave in sea of the multiverse.
 There is however an almost infinite amount of such waves both before and after us.
 Waves before us have a higher entropy while waves after us have a lower entropy.
 Since there are much more paths to higher entropy than to lower entropy, each wave has an almost infinitely higher probability of moving towards higher entropy.
 The exact configuration of the future for each wave is however somewhat indeterminate as it can move to an almost infinite amount of parallel realities.

 All the particles we know of in the observable universe seem to be traveling at subluminal velocities.
 These subluminal particles seem to always travel ahead in time.
 If however particles were to travel at superluminal velocities they might be able to travel back in time.
 According to Einstein's special theory of relativity an infinite amount of energy is required to accelerate a particle to the speed of light, but according to quantum mechanics particles have a range of superpositions with different velocities.
 So with enough energy particles with velocities close to the speed of light might be able to transcend the light speed barrier by quantum tunneling to superluminal superpositions.